The New Covenant: Physical, Spiritual, or Both in Nature?

 PHYSICAL – Pertaining to the body, as distinguished from the mind or spirit; bodily; corporeal, pertaining to material things, matter.

-SPIRITUAL – Consisting of or having the nature of spirit; not tangible or material, supernatural.
+SPIRITUAL – Consisting of or having the nature of spirit; not tangible or material, but rather supernatural.

 More importantly, let’s not look at how man’s dictionary defines/describes these two words, but how the inspired word of God does!